Node.js os Module: CPU, Memory & Network Interfaces

 console.log(cpus.length);

-console.log(cpus[0]);The output looks something like this:
+console.log(cpus[0]);A single entry looks like this:

 {